RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

   ```
   TEXT("A") = "A"     -- Syntax error.
   ```
-* Another possibility would be to first encode the non-Unicode string using the default encoding.
+* Another possibility would be to first encode the non-Unicode string using the default, Rexx-chosen, encoding.

 * **Comparison and normalization**.
 Parse-time literal strings would be normalized by default (unless the third parameter was "Ignore").
 The fact that a string was normalized would be stored as part of the internal string status.

 * **Comparing differently encoded strings**.
 When two strings of different encodings had to be compared, a "neutral" encoding should be used (always the same).
 An implementation may chose to define and fix this neutral encoding, or to allow the user to specify an "default neutral" encoding on an application level.

 * **Performance of comparisons**.
-If a transcoding to the neutral encoding was even computed, it would be cached as part of the string status and used on subsequent calculations.
+If a transcoding to the neutral encoding was even computed, it should be cached as part of the string status and used on subsequent calculations.

 * **Compatibility**: If the Unicode option was not activated, everything should work as before, and we would have complete compatibility.
-When the Unicode option was activated, a new set of BIFs would be introduced.
+When the Unicode option was activated, a new set of BIFs would be introduced, and maybe the new "string"T literals.
 Implementations should offer a program that would check for possible conflicts.
 These conflicts would only arise when an external function were called that had the same name as one of the new BIFs.

+**BIFs**.
+Since new BIFs will always incur in the risk of creating incompatibilities, many built-in operations have been grouped under a single UNICODE BIF.

 Examples (new BIF names are examples, not proposals):